-The following sections are organized in terms of the progress of detector technologies presented in the roadmap (section 2), followed by a section on interferometer sensing and control (ISC) which describes R&D that is relevant to all of the anticipated detectors.
+The primary purpose of the AIC group is to coordinate the integration of interferometer systems into coherent wholes, which can then be studied to optimize trade-offs in future detectors.
+The following sections are organized in terms of the progress of detector technologies presented in the roadmap (section 2), followed by a sections on Newtonian noise mitigation and interferometer sensing and modeling, both of which describe R&D that is relevant to all of the anticipated detectors.